Characters from Prequel.

 - The Ojou

-- Summoning Ritual: Once had Vaermina, Daedric Prince of Nightmares summoned.
+- Summoning Ritual: Once had Vaermina, Daedric Prince of Nightmares summoned, partially at the request of Guard Captain Gaius and partially to get a mural painted.

 - This Cannot Be!: A very downplayed example, but she flat-out refuses to believe that Katia threw off the effects of her Telvanni Bug Musk so quickly without any sort of magical intervention or outside help.